CassioML/cassio-website/docs/start_here.md

 and to use Astra DB as the Vector Database -- this is a route with no installations required on your machine.

-??? tip "Other ways to run the code"
+??? tip "Other ways to run the examples"

-    The following will guide you through running your own QA pipeline in LangChain.

-    Feel free to look around for other examples and use cases: all you need is a database and access to an LLM provider (as shown through the rest of this page).
+    This quickstart assumes you'll use an Astra DB cloud database from Google Colab.

     If you prefer, however, you can run the very same examples using Jupyter on your machine instead of Colab: only the setup is a bit different.
 Check the